SchulzLab/JAMI/docs/index.rst

 .. math::
   I(X;Y|Z) = H(X,Z) + H(Y,Z) - H(X,Y,Z) - H(Z).

-where Z is a candidate gene regulating X via miRNA Z.
+where Z is a candidate gene regulating X via miRNA Y.

 Analogous to CUPID, we use the adaptive paritioning approach proposed by Darbellay and Valeda [Darbellay99]_ to compute CMI values via estimating the entropies.
 While several methods exist for estimating mutual information, Darbellay and Valeda demonstrated that their approach showed similar performance compared to parametric alternatives while having the advantage of being applicable to any kind of distribution.
-Darbellay and Valeda show that the mutual information of :math:`X` and :math:`Y` can be computed by recursively splitting :math:`X x Y` into four smaller rectangles until the squares are balanced, i.e. until conditional independence is achieved.
-In CUPID and JAMI this is extended to splitting cubes :math:`X x Y x Z` into eight smaller cubes until balance is achieved.
+Darbellay and Valeda show that the mutual information of :math:`X` and :math:`Y` can be computed by recursively splitting :math:`X * Y` into four smaller rectangles until the squares are balanced, i.e. until conditional independence is achieved.
+In CUPID and JAMI this is extended to splitting cubes :math:`X * Y * Z` into eight smaller cubes until balance is achieved.
 The contribution of the individual small cubes is then summed up to obtain the final estimation of the CMI value.
 See [Darbellay99]_ for details.

 =============
 Installation